choresh/nestjs-query-simple/examples/demo-app/README.md

     ```

 ## How to scaffold a new resource
-1. Run this command within the app rootfolder:
+1. Run this command within the app's root folder:
     ``` bash
-    $ npx nest g resource
+    npx nest g resource
     ```
 2. The CLI will prompt you with a few questions, in order to create the desiared DATOs (Entities), DTOs, Module, Resolver, Service, and Tests.
 * Standard answers:
   - When CLI ask `What transport layer do you use` - you should usally select option `GraphQL (code first)`.
   - When CLI ask `Would you like to generate CRUD entry points?` - you should usally select option `n`.
-3. Create the relevant entity/dto at our `entities` library:
-* Create new root folder (under the `entities` library 'src' folder), its name should be the `singular form` of the new resource.
-* Under it - create `dtos` and `entities` folders.
-* Define new entity/dto classes (take sample from exists classes), main principals:
+3. Define new entity/dto classes (take sample from exists classes), main principals:
-  - `The entity` conatains all fields we want to store in DB.
+  - `The dato` conatains all fields we want to store in DB and/or expose in GraphQL results.
-  - `The main dto` (i.e. not the input/output dto) contains all the field which we want to expose in resuls of from standard CRUD operations (i.e. GraphQL mutation/query), usally it will have the same structure as the entity.
-  - `The input dto` contains all the field which we want to set in creation of new object (usally - all of them will be mandatories).
+  - `The input dto` contains all the field we want to set in creation of new object (usally - all of them will be mandatories).
-  - `The update dto` contains all the field which we want to set in updating of exists object (usally - all of them will be optionals).
+  - `The update dto` contains all the field we want to set in updating of exists object (usally - all of them will be optionals).
-  - Fields at `main dto` and at `entity` - will be markes as `mandatory/optional` accurding the `input dto` (filds will be marked as mandatory if they appear as mandatory at the input dto).
+  - Fields at `dato` - will be markes as `mandatory/optional` accurding the `input dto` (filds will be marked as mandatory if they appear as mandatory at the input dto).
 * Add 'index.ts' file within each folder, include your new root folder (take sample from exists index files, be aware that the one in root folder is a bit diffrent).
 4. Fix your new `service`:
 * Replace entire content of your new `service` file with this content: